 Current Action on this Issue

-NJCJI has filed amicus briefs in several TCCWNA lawsuits.
-It is time for the courts to step up and flesh out some of the undefined terms in the statute.
+NJCJI has filed amicus briefs in several TCCWNA lawsuits urging the courts to step up and flesh out some of the undefined terms in the statute.
 Clarifying what terms like “aggrieved consumer” and “clearly established legal right” mean will go a long way toward ensuring that this statute does what it was designed to do, protect consumers, without being a tool that attorneys can use to troll for lawsuits against well-meaning businesses.

-If you would like to join our effort to reform TCCWNA, and bring common sense back to our legal system, please contact Alida Kass, NJCJI’s Chief Legal Counsel.
+If you would like to join our effort to reform TCCWNA, and bring common sense back to our legal system, please contact Alida Kass, NJCJI’s President & Chief Legal Counsel.